-Given the proposed timing, location, and infrequent nature of training under the Proposed Action, and the small number of short-tailed albatross that are likely to occur in the TMAA at any given time, it is unlikely that individual albatross would co-occur with aircraft noise.
-Therefore, any adverse effects of aircraft noise on short-tailed albatross would be discountable.
+Given the proposed timing, location, and infrequent nature of training under the Proposed Action, and the small number of short-tailed albatross that are likely to occur in the Study Area at any given time (see Section 3.9.2.2.2, Abundance, and Section 3.9.2.2.3, Distribution, and Figure 3.9-1), it is unlikely that albatross would be disturbed by aircraft.
+Therefore, any potential adverse effects on short-tailed albatross from aircraft, including auditory masking, physiological stress, or changes in behavior, would be insignificant.

 Though the types of activities and number of events in the Proposed Action are the same as in the previous documents (Alternative 1 in both the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS), there have been changes in the platforms and systems used as part of those activities.
-Because the existing conditions have not changed appreciably, and no new Navy training activities are proposed in the TMAA in this SEIS/OEIS, a detailed re-analysis of the alternatives with respect to birds is not warranted.
+Although sound levels may increase or decrease as a result of changes to platforms and systems, the overall potential impacts on birds from aircraft disturbance is not expected to change.
+While the revised GOA Study Area is larger than the area analyzed in the 2020 GOA Draft SEIS/OEIS, no new or increased levels of training activities would occur, and no increases in aircraft events would occur.
+Because the existing conditions have not changed appreciably, and no new Navy training activities are proposed in the Study Area in this

+SEIS/OEIS, a detailed re-analysis of the alternatives with respect to birds is not warranted.
 Activities may vary slightly from those previously analyzed in the 2016 GOA Final SEIS/OEIS, but the overall determinations presented remain valid.
-Increases and decreases shown in Table 2.6-1 for proposed activities under Alternative 1 do not change the impact conclusions presented in the 2016 GOA Final SEIS/OEIS.
+Increases and decreases shown in Table 2-2 for proposed activities under Alternative 1 do not change the impact conclusions presented in the 2016 GOA Final SEIS/OEIS.

-Pursuant to the ESA, noise produced by aircraft during training activities as described under Alternative 1 may affect the ESA-listed short-tailed albatross.
-The Navy will consult with USFWS as required by section 7(a)(2) of the ESA.
+Pursuant to the ESA, aircraft disturbance during training activities as described under Alternative 1 may affect but is not likely to adversely affect the ESA-listed short-tailed albatross.
+The Navy has consulted with USFWS as required by section 7(a)(2) of the ESA.

-Under the MBTA regulations applicable to military readiness activities (50 CFR Part 21), the impacts from aircraft noise during training activities described under Alternative 1 would not result in a significant adverse effect on populations of seabirds, shorebirds, and other birds protected under the MBTA.
+Under the MBTA regulations applicable to military readiness activities (50 CFR Part 21), the impacts from aircraft disturbance during training activities described under Alternative 1 would not result in a significant adverse effect on populations of seabirds, shorebirds, and other birds protected under the MBTA.